Jeremy Keith

 In web development, JavaScript's imperative nature grants developers unparalleled power but also imposes strict constraints.
 Mistakes can disrupt the browsing experience, leading to abrupt termination or unexpected behavior.

 Adopting a declarative mindset challenges traditional notions of control and precision.
 Consider the humble button component: in an imperative workflow, developers might create a div element and attach functionality through JS.
 However, embracing HTML's native button element aligns with the ethos of declarative design, leveraging built-in browser features and error handling.
 In this case, it's a good thing to not use JavaScript.
-Jeremy says, "JavaScript should only do what JavaScript can do."
+Jeremy says,

 CSS further reinforces this shift, especially with units like rem and vw.
-By relinquishing pixel-perfect control in favor of responsive, user-centric design principles, developers engage in a dialogue with the browser rather than dictating every aspect. rem for example is dependent on the user-set font-size.
+By relinquishing pixel-perfect control in favor of responsive, user-centric design principles, developers engage in a dialogue with the browser rather than dictating every aspect. rem, for example, is dependent on the user-set font-size.

 .example {